appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/update-data-in-modal.md

 ## Prerequisites

-A [Table widget](http://localhost:3000/reference/widgets/table) connected to a query that holds the data you want to edit and update.
+A [Table widget](/reference/widgets/table#table-data-arrayobject) connected to a query that holds the data you want to edit and update.

-## Configure form
+## Configure Form and Modal

-Follow these steps to set up a Form widget:
+Follow these steps to set up a Form widget inside a Modal:

-1. To open a Modal based on row selection, you can either use a button as a new column or configure the **onRowSelected** event in the Table.

-2. Select **Add a new column** and then click on the gear icon ⚙️ from the column's properties pane.
+1. To open a Modal based on Table row selection, select **Add a new column** and then click on the gear icon ⚙️ from the column's properties pane.

-3. Configure the column type as a Button and set the **onClick** event to show the Modal.
+2. Configure the column type as a Button and set the **onClick** event to show the Modal.
 If you want the Edit column to be visible at all times, you can use the **Column freeze** property to freeze the column.

 <figure>